linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 6-Bank Runs/Investor size, liquidity and prime money market fund stress.md

 yield.
 These trades were procyclical, as they took place when private debt was already under selling pressure and cash-like government instruments were in high demand.

-# Liquidity management at prime institutional MMFs during the March turmoil<sup>1</sup>
+## Liquidity Management at Prime Institutional MMFs During the March Turmoil

 Graph 3